Laureta7/boatapp/README.md

 docker run --name postgres-boatapp -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres
 ```

-### Explanation of the Command:

-- `--name postgres-boatapp`: This assigns the name `postgres-boatapp` to your PostgreSQL container, which makes it easier to reference later.
-- `-e POSTGRES_PASSWORD=mysecretpassword`: Sets the environment variable for the PostgreSQL root user password.
-You can replace `mysecretpassword` with a more secure password of your choice.
-- `-d`: Runs the container in detached mode (in the background).
-- `-p 5432:5432`: Maps the host port `5432` to the container port `5432`, allowing your application to access the database on your local machine at this port.
-- `postgres`: This specifies the image to use, in this case, the official PostgreSQL image from Docker Hub.

 ### After Running the Command

 To access the PostgreSQL database, you can connect using tools like `psql`, Docker Desktop, or any database client.
 Use the following connection details: